 Miranda Trejo has been implicated in various human rights violations.
 He allegedly sought to block the investigation of the 1990 assassination of U.S. citizen Michael Devine.
-He commanded the military base from which Captain Hugo Contreras, who was implicated in Devine's assassination, supposedly escaped.
+He commanded the military base from which Captain Hugo Contreras, who was implicated in Devine's assassination, supposedly escaped.66

-In 1998, a court in Quetzaltenango opened proceedings against Miranda Trejo as the alleged intellectual author of the 1993 killing of activist Juan Pablo Chanay during a demonstration.
-He was commander of Military Zone No.19 at the time of Chanay's murder.
+In 1998, a court in Quetzaltenango opened proceedings against Miranda Trejo as the alleged intellectual author of the 1993 killing of activist Juan Pablo Chanay during a demonstration.67 He was commander of Military Zone No.19 at the time of Chanay's murder.
 In 1998, eleven former members of the Civil Self-Defense Patrols (PACs) were convicted for their participation in the murder.
 Three months later, however, they were freed from a police station by an armed mob.
 At the time, the investigation against Miranda Trejo remained open.
-There still has been no progress in the investigation due in large part to the immunity that Trejo enjoyed as a deputy in the Congress.
+There still has been no progress in the investigation due in large part to the immunity that Trejo enjoyed as a deputy in the Congress.68 forced to participate in the patrols and to commit human rights abuses.
+Many of the individual patrollers who carried out abuses were coerced into doing so, under threat of death to themselves and their families.
+Those who did not comply with army orders were themselves tortured and killed.
+Amnesty International concluded that members of patrols were themselves amongst the victims of abuses.
+Not only was conscription into the patrols forcible, but the involuntary members of them were often themselves victimized if they refused to serve or to carry out specific acts ordered by the army.70

 On March 14, 2002, Miranda Trejo was appointed by President Portillo to serve as director of the Guatemalan Institute for Tourism (INGUAT).
 Shortly thereafter, workers complained that he was "militarizing the institution."
-They cited Miranda's hiring of retired General Jorge Perussina as one of his chief advisors.
+They cited Miranda's hiring of retired General Jorge Perussina as one of his chief advisors.69